-There are two basic types of pallet trucks: manual and powered.
-Within each of these classification types exists a myriad of models engineered specifically for different operations, different load sizes, and different environments.
-Neither the manual category nor the powered unit category offers an absolute advantage over the other in every type of application.
-Instead, the relative applicability of a manual operability versus powered assistance depends greatly on the environment in which it is used, the application at hand, and in some cases, even the subjective preference of the operator.
+There are two basic categories of pallet trucks: manual and powered.
+Within these categories exists a myriad of individual forms whose variations exist to accommodate different operations, different sized loads, and special environments.
+There is no absolute advantage that one category offers over another.
+The relative applicability of a manual unit versus a powered unit depends on the environment in which it is used, the application at hand, and the subjective preference of the operator.

-Despite the many engineering and operational variances in this line of products, however, there are certain very key attributes common to all Easy Rack pallet trucks.
-Safe operation is the most important of these.
-Because these devices were originally intended to replace the manual lifting and carrying of heavy loads, it is absolutely imperative that the hydraulic jack on every model and unit we sell perform reliably and consistently.
-Pallets must be lifted to the desired height and locked securely in position to ensure that the forks will not collapse to the floor if the wheels pass through debris, roll over an uneven surface, or find themselves used on uneven terrain.
+In spite of engineering and operational variances, however, there are several attributes that are common to all Easy Rack pallet jack trucks.
+Safe operability is the most important of these.
+Because these devices were originally invented to prevent the need to manually lift and carry heavy loads, it is imperative that the hydraulic jack on every type model we sell be quality assurance certified to perform reliably as expected.
+Jacks must lift pallets to the necessary height and secure the pallet in position with a sure locking mechanism that will not jostle loose if the wheels roll across debris, pass over an uneven surface, or find themselves outside on uneven terrain.

-To accommodate this need, many newer models now feature special ergonomic startup mechanisms such as the power drive accumulator.
-This allows the worker to start moving the unit forward simply by tilting back the handle.
-Other models are constructed from galvanized zinc for heavily polluted or salt-air environments.
-Still others feature scales that allow workers to weigh contents on pallets.
-Gasoline power helps larger models to lift and move heavy loads of up to 4,000 pounds.
-All terrain pallet trucks often feature a tubular design frames to accommodate outdoor mobility in rugged environments.
+Many newer models now feature special ergonomic startup mechanisms as well, such as the power drive accumulator that allows the worker to begin moving the pallet jack just by tilting back the handle.
+Other models feature special other specialized attributes such as galvanization for heavily polluted or salt-air environments, scales that allow workers to weight the pallets they are moving, gasoline motors built to move heavy loads of up to 4,000 pounds, and tubular design frames built especially for all terrain mobility.

-When selecting a particular model a particular facility or operation, cost should never be the first factor considered.
-The price of using the wrong tool for the right job can be far more expensive than the initial investment to obtain the best tool for the job, improve material handling efficiency, and better ensure employee safety.
+When choosing a tilting pallet jack truck for a particular facility or operation, cost should not be the first factor considered.
+The cost of using the wrong tool for the right job can often be far greater than making the initial investment in the best tool for the job and improving material handling efficiency and employee safety in the process.

-To make the best decision, talk to an Easy Rack material handling expert about the many models and customization options that will ensure the highest return on investment in terms of improved process flow and more rapid time-to-market.
+To make the best choice, talk to an Easy Rack account manager today about the many models and customization options now available to your organization.